-You may have been fortunate to view a program on SABC 2 recently, telling of the most interesting use of beehives to protect and save Kruger’s dwindling giant Mopane trees; elephants destroy them for a variety of reasons and the numbers have dropped alarmingly.
+You may have been fortunate to view a program on television recently, telling of the most interesting use of beehives to protect and save Kruger’s dwindling giant Mopane trees; elephants destroy them for a variety of reasons and the numbers have dropped alarmingly.

 Researchers have started hanging two hives in selected trees and have found that the elephants avoid the bees; their trunks and eyes are particularly vulnerable to any stings.

-Albert Einstein once said, If the bee disappeared off the face of the Earth, man would only have four years left to live.
-An exaggeration perhaps but they are absolutely vital to the pollination of a great many foods grown in South Africa from peaches and plums, to sunflowers and pumpkins, and almonds and macadamia nuts; and another thousand that we take for granted.
+Albert Einstein once said, if the bee disappeared off the face of the Earth, man would only have four years left to live.
+An exaggeration perhaps but they are absolutely vital to the pollination of a great many foods grown in South Africa; from peaches and plums, to sunflowers and pumpkins.
+Almonds and macadamia nuts also need them.
+And another thousand plants that we take for granted.

-The importance of honeybees is not honey; it is pollination.
+The importance of bees is not honey; it is pollination.

 I have written before on the alarming future of honeybees in South Africa.
-Faced in the Midlands with twin threats of invasion of our hives by Capensis, and theft, many keepers have lost heart and there are few new folk entering the industry, despite the enormous potential rewards.
+Faced in the Midlands with twin threats of invasion of our hives by Capensis, and theft, many keepers have lost heart.
+There are few new folk entering the industry, despite the enormous potential rewards.

 They are both financial to the beekeeper, and to the farmer looking for pollination of his crops; and for the fiscus trying to stop the haemorrhage of desperately needed Rands.

-Mike Allsopp, senior bee researcher, points out that 75% of the honey sold in SA is now imported, and of an inferior quality; it amounts to about 3500 tonnes per annum, making a not insignificant R100 million dent in our balance of payments.
+Mike Allsopp, senior bee-researcher, points out that 75 percent of the honey sold in SA is now imported, and of an inferior quality; it amounts to about 3500 tonnes per annum, making a not insignificant R100 million dent in our balance of payments.